0xAX/linux-insides/Booting/linux-bootstrap-6.md

 *virt_addr = random_addr;
 ```

-As you may see in a case of non `x86_64` architecture, randomzed virtual address will coincide with randomized physical address.
-The `find_random_virt_addr` function calculates amount of virtual memory ranges that may hold kernel image and calls the `kaslr_get_random_long` that we already saw in a previous case when we tried to find random `physical` address.
+ In architectures other than `x86_64`, the randomized physical and virtual addresses are the same.
+The `find_random_virt_addr` function calculates the number of virtual memory ranges needed to hold the kernel image.
+It calls the `kaslr_get_random_long` function, which we have already seen being used to generate a random `physical` address.

-From this moment we have both randomized base physical (`*output`) and virtual (`*virt_addr`) addresses for decompressed kernel.
+At this point we have randomized both the base physical (`*output`) and virtual (`*virt_addr`) addresses for the decompressed kernel.

 That's all.

 Conclusion
 --------------------------------------------------------------------------------

-This is the end of the sixth and the last part about linux kernel booting process.
-We will not see posts about kernel booting anymore (maybe updates to this and previous posts), but there will be many posts about other kernel internals.
+This is the end of the sixth and last part concerning the linux kernel's booting process.
+We will not see any more posts about kernel booting (though there may be updates to this and previous posts).
+We will now turn to other parts of the linux kernel instead.

-Next chapter will be about kernel initialization and we will see the first steps in the Linux kernel initialization code.
+The next chapter will be about kernel initialization and we will study the first steps take in the Linux kernel initialization code.

 If you have any questions or suggestions write me a comment or ping me in [twitter](https://twitter.com/0xAX).